This page documents the evaluation metrics and predictor analysis tools for assessing imputation quality.

 compare_metrics¶

-Compares metrics across multiple imputation methods, automatically detecting variable types and applying the appropriate metric.
-For models that handle both numerical and categorical variables, the evaluation produces separate results for each metric type.
+Compares metrics across multiple imputation methods, detecting variable types and applying the appropriate metric.
+For models that handle both numerical and categorical variables, results are produced separately for each metric type.

 def compare_metrics(